steven-freed/pyjs-compiler/README.md

 ```
 > python3 compiler.py "mymodule.py"
 ```
-4. View your JavaScript code in "mymodule.js"
+4. View your JavaScript code and HTML in the "build/" directory
+5. Serve your index.html file to see the magic

+## Web APIs
+Python is translated directly to JavaScript case sensitively so all Web APIs such as; document, window, etc. may be used if typed exactly to match JavaScript casing and method names.

 ## Supported
 **Literals**